 - My fellow cyclists – The riders on the tour who get on their bikes despite the muscle aches and soreness each and every morning who fight everything in their head telling them to just lay down and rest… especially the riders who suffer from arthritis.
 My hats off to you all.
 Each and every rider has a story to share and I enjoy hearing all of them.

 - The awesome team at the Arthritis Foundation, an outstanding group of hard-working down-to-earth people who find a way to make amazing things happen.
 For 17 years, they’ve taken care of the cyclist and have this tour down to a science.
 They look out for us, they serve the patients and are wonderful ambassadors for the cause they represent.
 The Pacific Region of the Arthritis Foundation, where our funds all go, consistently receives a 4-star rating from Charity Navigator every year.
 This is the highest rating a nonprofit organization can receive for its sound fiscal management and commitment to accountability and transparency!
 This organization has earned my trust and is deserving of yours as well.

-Thanks to corporate sponsors like Amgen whose contributions offset the operational cost of the ride, the money YOU donate goes straight towards research to find a cure and to the children and patients who deserve our help.
+Thanks to corporate sponsors like Amgen whose contributions offset the operational cost of the ride, the money YOU donate goes straight towards research to find a cure and to help the children and patients who deserve our help cope with the disease.